-This headphone can help you to go wireless while retaining the exceptional clarity and deep, accurate bass response.
+This headphone can help you to go wireless while retaining exceptional clarity and deep, accurate bass response.

 The hard plastic material makes its body strong so that if you accidentally drop it into the floor that will save it.
-Leather and metalwork make up the entire frame of ATH-50xBT very beautiful.
+Leather and metalwork make up the entire frame of ATH-50xBT very beautifully.

 Features of Audio Technica ATH-M50xBT

 - Wireless Feature – The very first feature which I want to introduce here is the wireless connectivity feature.
 With its on-the-go wireless features, you can use it anywhere whether you are performing live in a concert or in a studio room as a vocalist.
-Its wireless feature gives you that freedom to use it in any condition.
+Its wireless feature gives you the freedom to use it in any condition.

 - Sound Quality – There are misconceptions that Bluetooth listening devices do not deliver a high-quality listening experience.
-Somewhere it true.
+Somewhere it is true.
 But not for Audio Technica ATH-M50xBT as it is equipped with the latest Bluetooth version – 5.0 which is capable of data transfer up to 2.0 MBPS.
 So there is no loss in quality.

-- Drivers – Audio Technica ATH-M50xBT is equipped with 45 mm big size drivers which are able to deliver the high volume and better sound.
-Audio Technica claims that Its large-aperture drivers are capable of delivering coveted sonic signature of Legendary Audio Technica M50x.
+- Drivers – Audio Technica ATH-M50xBT is equipped with 45 mm big-size drivers which are able to deliver high volume and better sound.
+Audio Technica claims that Its large-aperture drivers are capable of delivering the coveted sonic signature of Legendary Audio Technica M50x.

-- Frequency range – This headphone is capable to deliver the sound up to 15 – 28,000 Hz frequency range.
+- Frequency range – This headphone is capable to deliver sound up to 15 – 28,000 Hz frequency range.